-Working on DIY air purifiers for over 6 years, I’ve heard from a lot of people who have strong intuitions about cleaning car air filters.
+Working on DIY air purifiers for over 6 years, I’ve heard from a lot of people who have strong intuitions about cleaning car air filter.
 People tell me they wash their vehicle’s air filter, vacuum it, or bang it really hard.
 Opinions are plenty, but what about real, hard data?

 Smart Air’s hard-working engineering intern CK vacuumed and washed several Beijing-level-dirty HEPA filters (this type of HEPA filter, to be exact) in Smart Air’s Beijing laboratory.